masroore/pg_simple/README.md

 Take caution to properly clean up all `pg_simple.PgSimple` objects after use (wrap the object inside python try-finally block or `with` statement).
 Once the object is released, it will quietly return the internal database connction to the idle pool.
 Failure to dispose `PgSimple` properly may result in pool exhaustion error.

+###Configure connection pool for thread-safe access

-To configure the connection pool for use in multi-threaded apps, use the `ThreadedConnectionPool`:
+The default `SimpleConnectionPool` pool manager is not thread-safe.
+To utilize the connection pool in multi-threaded apps, use the `ThreadedConnectionPool`:

 ```python
 pg_simple.config_pool(max_conn=250,